prurigro/hypothetical/readme.md

 Models with their `$dashboard_type` set to `edit` also use:

 * `type`: The column type which can be any of the following:
+    * `hidden`: Fields that will contain values to pass to the update function but won't appear on the page (this must be used for the sort column)
+    * `user`: This should point to a foreign key that references the id on the users table; setting this will bind items to the user that created them
+    * `string`: Single-line text input field
-    * `text`: Text input field for text data
+    * `text`: Multi-line text input field
-    * `mkd`: Markdown editor for text data containing markdown
+    * `currency`: Text input field for currency data
     * `date`: Date and time selection tool for date/time data
+    * `mkd`: Multi-line text input field with a markdown editor
     * `select`: Text input via option select
-    * `hidden`: Fields that will contain values to pass to the update function but won't appear on the page (this must be used for the sort column)
+    * `list`: One or more items saved to a connected table
     * `image`: Fields that contain image uploads
     * `file`: Fields that contains file uploads
     * `display`: Displayed information that can't be edited
-    * `user`: This should point to a foreign key that references the id on the users table; setting this will bind items to the user that created them
+* `required`: If set an error will be displayed if the field has no value
+* `unique`: If set an error will be displayed if another row in the table has the same value for a given column
 * `type-new`: This takes the same options as `type` and overrides it when creating new items (eg: to allow input on a field during creation but not after)
 * `options` (required by `select`) Takes an array of options that are either strings or arrays containing the keys `title` (for what will display with the option) and `value` (for what will be recorded)
 * `name`: (required by `file` and `image`) Used along with the record id to determine the filename